spuuntries/uni-gimcer/sosej/gdd.md

 ## 🕸️ Mixed Reality

-**8th Wall Hand Tracking** as input for the movement on the virtual 3d game.
+We have two versions of the game, one where the 3d game is done in the usual 3d space on PC, and one in Augmented Reality mode.
+In this gamemode, **8th Wall Hand Tracking** as input for the movement on the virtual 3d game.

 ![XR Version](./gdd-assets/xr-based.png)